Skip to main content

 Biography

-Hurd teaches graduate and undergraduate courses on religion, race, and global politics; law and religion; American borders; the politics of religious diversity; and the United States in the Middle East.
+Hurd teaches graduate and undergraduate courses on religion, race, and global politics; law and religion; American borders; politics of religious diversity; and the United States in the Middle East.
 She advises graduate students interested in these topics as well as other topics related to her interests in international political theory, political ethnography, methods in the study of religion and politics, and the politics of the Middle East.

 Publications